kenakofer/hymnsinger/docs/hymn-index.md

   O who will come and go with me?
 I'm bound for the promised land.

 Filled with delight, my raptured soul can here no longer stay.
-Through Jordan's waves around me roll, fearless I'd launch away.
+Though Jordan's waves around me roll, fearless I'd launch away.

   I'm bound for the promised land, I'm bound for the promised land;
   O who will come and go with me?
 I'm bound for the promised land.